Quick Overview

 The US government had imposed additional tariffs on Indian goods under the IEEPA (International Emergency Economic Powers Act).
 IEEPA tariffs have now been scrapped, and previously imposed duties can now be claimed through CBP’s new CAPE refund process.

-CBP is launching CAPE (Customs Automated Processing Engine ) to process these refunds.
-Claims will be submitted through the ACE portal via a CSV upload.
-The expected rollout is mid-April 2026 (~45 days from the March 31 court filing).
+CBP has activated CAPE (Customs Automated Processing Engine) from April 20, 2026, to begin processing IEEPA refunds.
+Claims must be submitted through the ACE portal via a CSV upload.

 Refunds are processed for each shipment separately, so every shipment entry is considered individually.